 - The eastern hog-nosed snake (Heterodon platirhinos) is the hog-nosed snake most frequently encountered in Missouri; it occurs statewide.
 Its coloration and its markings (or lack of markings) are quite variable.
 Its belly is lighter than the back; the underside of the tail is normally lighter than the belly.

-Similar species: The dusty hog-nosed snake (H. gloydi) lives in the sandy or loose prairie and savanna soils in southeastern Missouri — far from the loess hill prairies where the plains hog-nosed snake once occurred.
+- The dusty hog-nosed snake (H. gloydi) lives in the sandy or loose prairie and savanna soils in southeastern Missouri — far from the loess hill prairies where the plains hog-nosed snake once occurred.
 The dusty hog-nosed snake has only recently been rediscovered in Missouri.
 It is so similar to the plains hog-nosed snake that one of the best ways to identify it is to compare geographical distribution.
 The other way to tell them apart is by the number of dark upperside midline blotches (for the plains hog-nosed snake, more than 35 in males and more than 40 in females; and for the dusty hog-nosed snake, fewer than 32 in males and fewer than 37 in females).